Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/troublesome-trains/rules/_index.md

 * A train tries to **leave the map**.
 * Two trains **collide** ( = a train enters a tile that already has another train).

-When leaving a tile with a **switch** (it splits into multiple directions), the following steps determine where to go.

-* Look at the Switch Tile.
+When moving trains, the **Switch Tile** is crucial.

-* The color/symbol that points _up_ (away from the instruction row) is the one to take.
+> The Switch Side that points _up_ (away from the instruction row) shows the direction (symbol) you should take.

-* EXCEPTION: If this matches no direction, or multiple directions, then the start player _chooses_.
+If multiple directions are allowed, you _choose_.
+If none of the directions matches your train's current tile, you can _go any direction_ (as long as there's railroad track there).

 Whenever you take damage in this game, you may also (instead of losing health) do the following: **change the map**.